• About

 And my goodness is it stressful.
 I think in motherhood (in my massive 7 months of experience) perfection means always having your children’s best interest at heart and doing your best.
 That’s all.

-Anyway, the takeaway from this post should be.
 1) You will make mistakes as a mother.
 Just do your best and that’s all that matters.
-And 2)

 Comment below with one of your “I’m A Horrible Mom!” moments!